bradyjoslin/svelte-nodegui-wasm-starter/README.md

 **Clone and run for a quick way to see Svelte NodeGui + Wasm in action.**

-This is a fork of the [svelte-nodegui-starter](https://github.com/nodegui/svelte-nodegui-starter) repo with the addition of using WASM with Rust.
+This is a fork of the [svelte-nodegui-starter](https://github.com/nodegui/svelte-nodegui-starter) repo with the addition of using Wasm with Rust.
 Note, this currently breaks hot reloading.

 <img alt="logo" src="https://raw.githubusercontent.com/bradyjoslin/svelte-nodegui-wasm-starter/main/assets/demo.png" height="500" />